simplykapoor/teched2022-IN260/exercises/ex3/ex31/README.md

    <br><img src="/exercises/ex3/images/img4.jpg" width=100%>

-7. In Employment Details, set the First Date Worked as any date in the future
+7. In Employment Details, set the First Date Worked choosing any date in the future

    <br><img src="/exercises/ex3/images/img5.jpg" width=100%>

-Select Continue
+8. Select Continue

-8. As a final step to create a new employee, select *Submit*
+9. As a final step to create a new employee, select *Submit*

 ## Summary